kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

    (for example ‘New contact’, ‘Datachange’ and ‘External event’ are transactional entry points).

 The post request must contain either a list_id or a user_id, for batch and recurring programs, the Automation Center will always send a list_id.
-For transactional programs, a user_id is normally sent but under high loads the Automation Center may decide to send transactional events in batches.
+For transactional programs, a user_id is normally sent but under high loads, the Automation Center may decide to send transactional events in batches.
 In such circumstances, the Automation Center will include a list_id even if the program is transactional.

 .. note::